yashaka/NSelene/README.md

             string chromeVersion = "Latest"; // e.g. "83.0.4103.39" or "Latest", see https://chromedriver.chromium.org/downloads
             new DriverManager().SetUpDriver(new ChromeConfig(), version: chromeVersion)
             Configuration.Driver = new ChromeDriver();

+            // a handy option to enable automatic waiting for no overlay in web tests Configuration.WaitForNoOverlapFoundByJs = true;
         }

         [TearDown]